 + Despite being optimistic, no one is truly 100% happy.
 Because he wears his heart on his shoulder, it is easy to tell if he is upset by something.
 If caught, however, he will often brush it aside to push forward forced optimism.
 He will, however, after being acquainted with someone, express his true thoughts and emotions.
 He isn't one to hide it, which often makes the heartier Nords ridicule him for being open about such things.
 However, he does it in his older sister's honor.

-+ He is becoming better with alchemy, but hopes
++ He is becoming better with alchemy in due time.

 He was one of a happy family of five.
 He was the middle child, with a mother, father, older sister, and baby sister.
 Growing up was something that he would always cherish.
 Playing with his older sister in the garden, practicing with the sword, and eating his mother's pies.
 His older sister, Kynithia, was three years older than him.
 She was named after the Goddess Kynareth, and he, after the God Stendarr.
 They both, ended to live up to their names.
 His father would teach him to be strong, his mother taught him to be emotional, and his sister taught him to be kind.

 While he followed in his father's footsteps of being a swordsman, his sister followed the broken path of his mother.
 Her mother had begun to be an alchemist, becoming very talented.
 However, she ended up settling down and having Kynithia with her husband.
 Taking whatever notes his mother had, Spenser's sister brought back to life her mother's lost career.
 She was extremely talented, and often tested harmless mixtures on her younger brother, simply because he was always watching her.
 He was always curious and facinated by her work.
 As she grew older, she began teaching Spenser her alchemy, which amazed him even more so.
 At the age of ten, Spenser's mother gave birth to his younger sister.
 She was named Marin, after the Goddess Mara.